 So what does it take to show self-control?
 Here are some easy to follow steps:

 Self-control is choosing to do what is right when you feel like doing wrong.
 Like a muscle, the more you exercise self-control, the stronger that muscle will be.
-As your self-control increases, the more you gain the ability to direct your life.
-The more in control of your thoughts and actions you are, the you will feel about yourself and the decisions you make.
+As your self-control increases, so does your ability to direct your life.
+The more in control of your thoughts and actions you are, the better you will feel about yourself and the decisions you make.
 When you feel good about your decisions, it raises your self-esteem (next week's word) and self-confidence.
 You also reinforce in your mind what you are capable of and it makes it less difficult to make similar decisions in your life.